in2code-de/lux/Documentation/Technical/Campaigns/Workflows.md

         # Additional configuration
         configuration {
           # Any configuration - available as array in Template File and Trigger class for some own magic
         }
       }

+      # If lead visits a virtual page
+      450 {
+        # Title to show in workflow backend module
+        title = LLL:EXT:luxenterprise/Resources/Private/Language/locallang_db.xlf:trigger.virtualpagevisit

+        # Classname for implementation of the trigger itself
+        className = In2code\Luxenterprise\Domain\Workflow\Trigger\VirtualPageVisitTrigger

+        # Templatefile for implementation of the form in workflow module
+        templateFile = EXT:luxenterprise/Resources/Private/Templates/Workflow/Trigger/VirtualPageVisit.html

+        # Additional configuration
+        configuration {
+          # Any configuration - available as array in Template File and Trigger class for some own magic
+        }
+      }

+      # If lead searches for a term
+      460 {
+        # Title to show in workflow backend module
+        title = LLL:EXT:luxenterprise/Resources/Private/Language/locallang_db.xlf:trigger.search

+        # Classname for implementation of the trigger itself
+        className = In2code\Luxenterprise\Domain\Workflow\Trigger\SearchTrigger

+        # Templatefile for implementation of the form in workflow module
+        templateFile = EXT:luxenterprise/Resources/Private/Templates/Workflow/Trigger/Search.html

+        # Additional configuration
+        configuration {
+          searchParameters = {$plugin.tx_lux.settings.tracking.search.getParameters}
+        }
+      }